List of islands of California: Channel Islands

 The Channel Islands are a group of eight main islands and several minor islands in the Pacific Ocean off the coast of Santa Barbara, Los Angeles, and Ventura counties in Southern California.
 The four northern islands are protected in Channel Islands National Park, while two are used by the U.S. Navy.
-These Islands are part of the Greater Los Angeles Area.

-Greater Los Angeles Area

-The Greater Los Angeles Area is an urban area on the Pacific coast of southern California.
+San Pedro Bay

 Newport Bay

 The bay associated with Newport Harbor and the city of Newport Beach, California.